dasec/hystck/docs/source/installation/index.rst

 Here we will describe how to install the guest part of hystck on a virtual machine as well as creating said virtual machine with everything needed for hystck to operate correctly.

-An in-depth installation manual can be found here: :ref:`guestinstall`.
+An in-depth installation manual for both Windows and Ubuntu can be found here: :ref:`guestinstall`.

 Windows
 *******